Naveen-Khan/Naveen-Khan/README.md

 Welcome to my GitHub profile!
 I'm a passionate Computer System Engineer who loves to building innovative solutions and contributing to open-source projects.

 ## 🚀 About Me
-- 💼 Currently working as/on: Web Developer
+- 💼 Currently working as : Ai intern @ ITSOLERA PVT LTD
 - 🌱 Learning:I am currently learning AI
-- 👯 Looking to collaborate on: AI projects
+- 👯 Looking to collaborate on: Building  intelligent solution based on ai
 - ⚡ Fun fact: I am passionate to learning new technology

 ## 🛠️ Tech Stack